SkrideOne/cx/rust_docs/network_protocol_handbook.md

-# Best Practices for Network Protocols in Rust 1.90 (Nightly)
+# Best Practices for Network Protocols in Rust 1.91 (Nightly)

-**Author’s note**: The user’s environment uses the Europe/Berlin time zone and the current date is **2 August 2025**.
-This report summarises best‑practice guidance from 2024–2025 for developing network protocols with the Rust 1.90 nightly compiler, aligning with *Best Practice 2025* standards for performance, quality and security.
+**Author’s note**: The user’s environment uses the Europe/Berlin time zone and the current date is **3 August 2025**.
+This report summarises best‑practice guidance from 2024–2025 for developing network protocols with the Rust 1.91 nightly compiler, aligning with *Best Practice 2025* standards for performance, quality and security.
+Nightly 1.91 builds on 1.90 by guaranteeing that `Vec::with_capacity` allocates at least the requested space and by allowing many `std::arch` intrinsics to be called from safe code【684066008670463†L134-L140】.
+While these features primarily impact systems programming, the general principles for network protocol design remain the same.

 ---